Understanding the history of Puerto Rico provides a richer context for the people you’ll meet and places you’ll discover while exploring the Island.

 La Fortaleza or El Palacio de Santa Catalina, is the name given to the charming governor’s mansion in Old San Juan.
 Built in 1533, it has been the official governor’s residence for centuries and has housed more than 170 leaders, making it the oldest executive mansion in continuous use in the New World.

-Open from 9:00 a.m. to 4:00 p.m. during weekdays.
+Open from 8:00 a.m. to 4:00 p.m. during weekdays.
 The entrance is free of charge.
 You can call 787-721-7000 ext.
 2211 for information and schedule your visit.

-Castillo San Cristóbal in Old San Juan.
+Castillo San Cristóbal in Old San Juan is a historic fortress with sweeping ocean and city views.

 Fuerte San Cristóbal